-Providing care for elderly parents – whether it’s your full-time responsibility or you’re simply researching the differences in assisted living facilities, nursing homes, and the rest – is an honor.
+Providing care for elderly parents – whether it’s your full-time responsibility or you’re simply researching the differences in personal care facilities, nursing homes, and the rest – is an honor.
 We can anticipate life’s physical changes as medicine, physical therapy or other resources become a part of the daily routine.

 Emotional changes can be more difficult to predict.
 When the roles of “caregiver” and “receiver” begin to reverse and blur, life becomes frustrating.
 After all, your loved one is going through a chapter filled with emotional, social and financial changes, on top of the physical proof of growing older.

 We hope these tips for communicating with your elderly loved one can ease the transition.

 But don’t over-parent.

 Remember when your parent gave you uninvited (but probably legitimate) advice years ago?
 Remember that.
 The “parent-child role reversal” can be a difficult change for parents to process.
 You may know about every doctor and community for senior citizens in Pennsylvania, but that knowledge doesn’t warrant a long rant.
 Giving advice may be better received from an outside point of view.
 However, your encouragement and support are certainly needed.

 Communication is a two-way street, and listening is a vital part of any conversation.
 Avoid interrupting or speaking simply to fill the quiet.
 Give plenty of time for your loved one to think through your words and choose their own.

 Pick your battles.